timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/streaming.md

 Skillet is a Zod-like schema language that is LLM-optimized.

 - Skillet is strongly typed
-- Skillet purposefully limits the schema to that which is supported by LLMs
+- Skillet has feature parity with schemas supported by LLM providers
 - Skillet optimizes the schema for processing by an LLM
 - Skillet tightly integrates streaming